akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ### What is the fourth thing?

 The door was opened by a servant, who bowed and stepped aside with visible relief.
 The hall beyond was dim and the fire burned low.
-Goosie waddled in first, pausing at the hearth, to fix the stranger with a beady stare, before settling herself.
+Goosie waddled in first, pausing at the hearth to fix the stranger with a beady stare, before settling herself.

 Beatrice stepped inside and clasped her hands together.
 “Father, this is Godfrey, the son of King Henry.
 He has ridden from Rockingham to see me home safely.”